How to Delete Videos from Google Drive?

 How to Delete Multiple Videos from Google Drive on iPhone and iPad

-There is an unexpected way you can use to delete videos from Google Drive on iPhone and iPad – Apple’s own Files app.
+There is an unexpected way you can use to delete videos from Google Drive on the iPhone and iPad – Apple’s own Files app.

 Step 1: Open the Files app and tap Browse at the bottom, twice, to reveal Locations.
 Tap the circular symbol at the top-right and select Edit